 Night Museums in Istanbul

-In addition to these summer-specific openings, some major state museums and private institutions extend their hours later into the day throughout the year.
-These evening visits allow you to enjoy exhibitions from a different perspective, away from the daytime crowds.
+In addition to these summer-specific openings, several major state museums and private institutions extend their hours year-round.
+These evening visits offer a completely different perspective, with dramatic lighting that highlights architectural details often missed during the day.

 Private Museums in Istanbul

-- Sakıp Sabancı Museum – Known for its Ottoman calligraphy, paintings, and rotating international exhibitions.
+- Sakıp Sabancı Museum: Located in the beautiful Emirgan neighborhood, it is renowned for its Ottoman calligraphy and high-profile international exhibitions.

 Free religious Sites & Museums in Istanbul